ysd2004/acdcR/README.md

 6 Development History
 ====================================

-Below are the development history of R-package *acdc*.
+Below are the development history of R-package *acdcR*.

+* 06-18-2022: The package name change from *acdc* to *acdcR*.

 * 06-18-2022: V. 1.0.0 is installable from GitHub.